|

 in London in the early 1990s and moved to North East England in

-him in the pictures of the cheque presentation to the PDSA.
-Click
+1997.
+You can see him in the pictures of the cheque presentation

 here .

-He has studied many different
+He studied many different

-his "Gallery".
+at his "Gallery".

-Richard has exhibited his
+Richard exhibited his work

-he was only 9 years old at the time!
+only 9 years old at the time!

 Tynemouth Priory